 PhD candidate at the University of Bucharest.
 His research interests include: Kantian and post-Kantian transcendental philosophy, Edmund Husserl’s phenomenology, the early phenomenological movement (1900-1939), Martin Heidegger’s phenomenology, the New Phenomenology, the relation between metaphorology and the critical history of concepts in Hans Blumenberg’ oeuvre.
-He is assistant of the Newsletter of Phenomenology, co-editor of the Newsletter of Romanian Philosophy and main coordinator of the Edmund Husserl Facebook Circle.
+He is the main coordinator of the Edmund Husserl Facebook Circle.

 Professor of Philosophy at Southern Illinois University Carbondale and Director of the Phenomenology Research Center.
 His book publications include Moral Emotions: Reclaiming the Evidence of the Heart (Northwestern University Press, Spring 2014), Phenomenology and Mysticism: The Verticality of Religious Experience (Indiana, 2007/Ballard Prize in Phenomenology 2009) and Home and Beyond: Generative Phenomenology after Husserl (Northwestern, 1995).
 He is the translator of Edmund Husserl, Analyses Concerning Passive and Active Synthesis: Lectures on Transcendental Logic (Kluwer, 2001), and Editor-in-Chief of Continental Philosophy Review, and General Editor of the Northwestern University Press “SPEP” Series.
 He recently served as the Executive Co-Director of the Society for Phenomenology and Existential Philosophy (SPEP).